My first CES was a magical mess

 Every year, thousands of exhibitors gather in Las Vegas to show off their wares.
 And like the rest of the city, they hope the neon hides any dirt.

-The packed convention centers are scattered across the metropolitan like cavernous bunkers.
-They aren't the ziggurats to technology writers eighty years ago might've imagined.
+The packed convention centers are scattered like cavernous bunkers.
+They aren't the ziggurats to technology writers 80 years ago might've imagined.
 Instead, they sprawl so completely you forget you're inside -- or more accurately, you forget anything exists except "inside."

 Between the centers are a mess of streets, glutted with Ubers and bedazzled limos -- all bathed in the glow of signs.
 Vegas is a city ready-made for the mobs, but CES is something special.